Skip to main content

 Overview

-Brassica oleracea 'Snow Crown' is an annual vegetable reaching 18-22 inches (45-55 cm) tall with a spread of 18-24 inches (45-60 cm) and an upright, compact habit with wrapper leaves surrounding a central white curd.
-A Japanese-bred hybrid cauliflower (Takii Seed Company), it produces smooth, bright white, dense curds 6-8 inches (15-20 cm) in diameter—the standard early white cauliflower for home gardens.
-Large, blue-green wrapper leaves provide some self-blanching.
-Days to maturity 50-60 from transplant—among the earliest cauliflowers.
+Brassica oleracea 'Snow Crown' is Snow Crown cauliflower, an annual vegetable reaching 18–22 inches (45–55 cm) tall and 18–24 inches (45–60 cm) wide with an upright compact habit — wrapper leaves surrounding a central white curd.
+The cultivar is a Japanese-bred F1 hybrid from Takii Seed Company that produces smooth bright-white dense curds 6–8 inches (15–20 cm) in diameter and is widely grown as an early white cauliflower for home gardens.
+Large blue-green wrapper leaves provide some self-blanching coverage.
+Maturity is 50–60 days from transplant — among the fastest-maturing white cauliflower cultivars.
 Growth rate is moderate.
-AAS (All-America Selections) winner 1975.
-More forgiving of temperature fluctuations than other white cauliflowers—forms curds over a wider temperature range.
-Still requires consistent moisture and fertility.
+The cultivar is an All-America Selections winner from 1975.
+The cultivar forms curds across a wider temperature range than older white cauliflower cultivars, which simplifies timing for home gardeners; consistent moisture and fertility are still required.
+Family Brassicaceae.

 Native Range

-Brassica oleracea (botrytis group—cauliflower) descended from wild cabbage native to coastal Europe.
-'Snow Crown' was bred by Takii Seed Company, Japan.
+The parent species Brassica oleracea (botrytis group, cauliflower) is descended from wild cabbage native to coastal Europe.
+'Snow Crown' is an F1 hybrid bred by Takii Seed Company in Japan.

 Suggested Uses